PetoLau/jekyll-now/_posts/2016-11-08-Exploration-data-from-smart-meters-in-R.md

 ## [1] 5.172147 3.931334 5.680406 7.224436 4.688619 3.281471 3.716090
 {% endhighlight %}

-Plot computed forecast of one week ahead.
+And of course...plot computed forecast for one week ahead.

 {% highlight r %}
 datas <- data.table(value = c(for_week_arima, for_week_exp, DT_agg[date %in% n_date[78:91], value]),